 Computer Science: Program Objectives, Student Outcomes, Population Data

-- practice and grow as computing professionals (appropriate to the description of the Computer Science program described above), conducting research and/or leading, designing, developing, or maintaining projects in various technical areas;
+Practice and grow as computing professionals, conducting research and/or leading, designing, developing or maintaining projects in various technical areas of computer science.

 The following Student Outcomes describes the skills imparted by our Computer Science program:

 analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.

 design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.

 communicate effectively in a variety of professional contexts.